Bigger Arms Breakthrough: The Impact of the Big 3 Trick on Muscle Growth

 In a nutshell, mind muscle connection is pretty much ‘feeling the exercise’, that is paying attention to feeling the muscle as it is worked in its range of motion during exercise.

-Establishing a mind muscle connection is really a chink in the armor and mastering it by perceptively focusing on the arms during contraction results in greater activation of the target muscles, while decreasing any contributions from secondary muscles to help take the load which results in increase in size in the target muscle.6
+Establishing a mind muscle connection is really a chink in the armor and mastering it by perceptively focusing on the arms during contraction results in greater activation of the target muscles, while decreasing any contributions from secondary muscles to help take the load which results in increase in size in the target muscle.9

 Getting Enough Rest In Between Sets

 Whenever a lifter is always short of breath while working out and in between sets, it is a sign that not enough rest is being had in between sets.
-There should be at least a 1 minute rest in between sets which has been shown to increase muscle growth by up to 40% when compared to those who rest for under a minute.7
+There should be at least a 1 minute rest in between sets which has been shown to increase muscle growth by up to 40% when compared to those who rest for under a minute.10

 Specific on Why Biceps, Triceps, Forearms Won’t Grow

 The best way to grow arms is to include both compound and isolation movements.
 A good number of lifters simply choose to concentrate on isolation movements that work the biceps such as preacher curls and dumbbell curls.
-So, why won’t my arms grow?

 Arms don’t grow because lifters end up overdoing them by focusing solely on isolation movements; while these are good for activating the biceps, they are not sufficient for properly growing the biceps.